sunsunk/KubeSec/README.md

 # KubeSec
-We open source KubeSec in this repository to fully identify the risk of over-authorization in TPA and TPCS containing vulnerabilities in the Kubernetes ecosystem.
+In this repository, we open source the KubeSec parsing framework to fully identify the risk of over-authorization in TPA and TPCS containing vulnerabilities in the Kubernetes ecosystem.
+The source code will be uploaded in full in two days...